Malivil/TTT-Randomat-20/API.md

 *Parameters:*
 - *title* - The event title

+**Randomat:ForceResetAllPlayermodels()** - Resets each player's model and associated data back to what it was at the start of the round.
+Credit to The Stig.\
+*Realm:* Client and Server\

+**Randomat:ForceSetPlayermodel(ply, data)** - Sets the given player's model and associated data (including model file path, skin data, bodygroups, etc.) to the given values.
+Credit to The Stig.\
+*Realm:* Client and Server\
+*Parameters:*
+- *ply* - The target player
+- *data* - The playermodel data table, including model file path, skin data, bodygroups, etc.

 **Randomat:GetAllEventCategories(readable)** - Gets the list of all categories used by registered events.\
 *Realm:* Server\
 *Parameters:*